-Buying a Property in Malta could be one of the most rewarding decisions you may take.
-Due to the importance of this decision, it is important to seek professional advice with regards to the procedures to be followed when buying a property and also to help you find the property in Malta that best suits your requirements.
+Buying Property in Malta could be one of the most rewarding decisions you may take.
+Due to the importance of this decision, it is important to seek professional advice with regards to the procedures to be followed when buying Property in Malta and also to help you find what best suits your requirements.

-Through the HOQ website, we offer a carefully selected portfolio of Villas for sale, as well as Apartments and Houses of Character and our Advanced Search tool will make your search to find a property in Malta so much easier!
+Through the HOQ website, we offer a carefully selected portfolio of Villas for sale, as well as Apartments and Houses of Character and our Advanced Search tool, will make your search so much easier!
 This tool has been designed to allow you to easily enter your search criteria and find the ideal property that you are after.
-We are proud to offer the largest database of properties for sale in Malta, which is constantly updated and available throughout all of the office network of the Frank Salt Real Estate Group.
-The consultants at Homes Of Quality are trained to assist you at each stage of your search to find a property in Malta and ensure that you find the right property in the best location and at the best value possible.
-We can start your search for a property whilst you are still abroad by sending you potential lists of properties that are for sale.
-Our ultimate goal is to find the right property for you and guide you through the process of purchasing the property until contract stage and beyond.
+We are proud to offer the largest database of properties for sale in Malta, which is constantly updated and available throughout all of the office networks of the Frank Salt Real Estate Group.
+The consultants at Homes Of Quality are trained to assist you at each stage of your search and ensure that you find the right option in the best location and at the best value possible.
+We can start your search whilst you are still abroad by sending you potential lists of properties that are for sale.
+Our ultimate goal is to find the right listing for you and guide you through the process of purchasing it until the contract stage and beyond.

-Once you find a property in Malta, you would need to agree upon the price and purchase conditions.
+Once you find a listing in Malta, you would need to agree upon the price and purchase conditions.
 A promise of sale agreement would then need to be signed between yourself and the vendor and this is compiled by and signed in front of a notary public.
-Once this agreement is signed, both parties are bound by its conditions.
+Once this agreement is signed, both parties are bound by their conditions.

 The promise of sale agreement normally has a validity of anything from three to six months, but this period is flexible and any term may be agreed between the two parties.
-The notary engaged by the purchasers would be responsible to carry out searches into the clear title of the property that has been selected, and also perhaps to apply for an AIP permit where applicable.
-If you find a property in Malta within a Special Designated Area, there is no need for an AIP permit.
-EU nationals who buy a property in Malta as their residence also do not need an AIP permit.
+The notary engaged by the purchasers would be responsible to carry out searches into the clear title of the option that has been selected, and also perhaps to apply for an AIP permit where applicable.
+If you find a listing within a Special Designated Area, there is no need for an AIP permit.
+EU nationals who purchase as their residence also do not need an AIP permit.

 The final contract is signed in front of the notary within the agreed period as long as all conditions have been satisfied and as long as the title has been proven to be clear.
-On contract the purchaser pays the final balance on the purchase price as well as the balance of the stamp duty.
-The vendor hands over the keys to the property with vacant possession on contract.
+On contract, the purchaser pays the final balance on the purchase price as well as the balance of the stamp duty.
+The vendor hands over the keys with vacant possession on contract.

-As explained above, should an individual who is NOT a citizen of a European Member State find a property in Malta, the relative permit (AIP permit) in terms of Chapter 246 of the Laws of Malta from the Ministry of Finance would be required, unless the property being purchased is located in Special Designated Areas (SDA)
+As explained above, should an individual who is NOT a citizen of a European Member State find a property, the relative permit (AIP permit) in terms of Chapter 246 of the Laws of Malta from the Ministry of Finance would be required, unless the property being purchased is located in Special Designated Areas (SDA)

 BUYING A SECOND HOME

 When you find a property in Malta and purchase this with an AIP permit, a condition is normally tied to the permit whereby you may only acquire one property in Malta and Gozo.
-However, should you find a property within a Special Designated Area, you may purchase as many units as you please.
-Also, should you wish to purchase a second property, an exemption is generally granted with the condition that the first property must be sold.
+However, should you find one within a Special Designated Area, you may purchase as many units as you please.
+Also, should you wish to purchase a second, an exemption is generally granted with the condition that the first property must be sold.

 EU CITIZENS WHO FIND A PROPERTY IN MALTA AND/OR HAVE LIVED IN MALTA FOR LONGER THAN 5 YEARS

-Should an EU citizen find a property in Malta and wish to purchase this property as their primary residence, then there is no need for an AIP permit.
-Similarly, should an EU citizen reside in Malta for a continuous period of at least five years, there is thereafter no need for an AIP permit when purchasing additional properties in Malta or Gozo.
+Should an EU citizen find a property in Malta and wish to purchase this as their primary residence, then there is no need for an AIP permit.
+Similarly, should an EU citizen reside in Malta for a continuous period of at least five years, there is thereafter no need for an AIP permit when purchasing additional Malta property or Gozo property.

 SPECIAL DESIGNATED AREAS

 There are a good number of luxury developments in Malta and Gozo that have been earmarked by the local authorities as Special Designated Areas (SDA).
-Within these developments, all restrictions that might normally apply to the purchase of a property have been lifted.
-These developments are often located in the best seafront or central location in Malta and Gozo, and offer top end properties with added facilities that may include communal gardens, swimming pools, marinas, etc. as well as enhanced finishes and amenities.
+Within these developments, all restrictions that might normally apply to the purchase have been lifted.
+These developments are often located in the best seafront or central location in Malta and Gozo and offer top-end properties with added facilities that may include communal gardens, swimming pools, marinas, etc. as well as enhanced finishes and amenities.
 Also, they sometimes offer taller development heights.
-These Special Designated Areas include Portomaso and Pendergardens in St Julians, Tigne Point and Fort Cambridge in Sliema, Fort Chambray and Kempinsky residences in Gozo, Tas-Sellum Village in Mellieha, St Angelo Mansions at the Vittoriosa Marina, Ta’ Monita and Metropolis.
+These Special Designated Areas include Portomaso and Pendergardens in St Julians, Tigne Point and Fort Cambridge in Sliema, Fort Chambray and Kempinsky residences in Gozo, Tas-Sellum Village and Southridge in Mellieha, St Angelo Mansions at the Vittoriosa Marina, Ta’ Monita and Metropolis.

-Any foreigner (EU and non-EU) who finds a property in Malta or Gozo within a Special Designated Area may purchase any number of units without the need for an AIP permit.
+Any foreigner (EU and non-EU) who finds property in Malta or property for sale in Gozo within a Special Designated Area may purchase any number of units without the need for an AIP permit.
 Properties acquired within these developments often also prove to be excellent rental investments.

 ACQUISITION BY BODIES OF PERSONS

-Should a commercial partnership be established in and operating from a European Union member state (therefore including Malta), and should this commercial partnership find a property in Malta that is required for the purpose for which it has been set up, then the property may be freely acquired as long as such partnership is controlled by and at least 75% of its share capital is held by a person (or persons) who is an European Union member state citizen and who has resided in Malta continuously for five years.
-In the case of any other body of persons, an AIP will be required a permit should they find a property in Malta and wish to acquire it.
-The AIP permit will only be granted if the property is required for an industrial or touristic project or as a contributor to the development of the economy of Malta.
-Permission may be refused for the purchasing of a property, which is considered to be of historical interest.
-In the case of any classification of buyer (EU, Non EU, etc), should one find a property in Malta and wish to obtain bank finance for the purchase, this is possible through any of the local banks and very favourable terms are normally offered.
+Should a commercial partnership be established in and operating from a European Union member state (therefore including Malta), and should this commercial partnership find a listing that is required for the purpose for which it has been set up, then the it may be freely acquired as long as such partnership is controlled by and at least 75% of its share capital is held by a person (or persons) who is an European Union member state citizen and who has resided in Malta continuously for five years.
+In the case of any other body of persons, an AIP will be required a permit should they find real estate in Malta and wish to acquire it.
+The AIP permit will only be granted if it is required for an industrial or touristic project, and acts as a contributor to the development of the economy of Malta.
+Permission may be refused for the purchasing of a development which is considered to be of historical interest.
+In the case of any classification of the buyer (EU, Non-EU, etc), should one find a property in Malta and wish to obtain bank finance for the purchase, this is possible through any of the local banks and very favourable terms are normally offered.